The North East Line Upgrade will enable improved train services for passengers and allow VLocity trains to run to

 What are the benefits?

-The upgrade will enable VLocity trains to run to Albury/Wodonga for the first time, delivering a more reliable and comfortable service for passengers.
+The project will enable VLocity trains to run to Albury/Wodonga for the first time, allowing a more reliable and comfortable service for passengers.

-The project will upgrade the north-east line to a Victorian Class 2 performance standard, bringing it into line with other parts of Victoria’s regional rail network.
+The project has upgraded the North East Line to a Victorian Class 2 performance standard, bringing it into line with other parts of Victoria’s regional rail network.